include-what-you-use/include-what-you-use/README.md

 ### Private Includes ###

-Suppose you write vector<int> v;.
-You are using vector, and thus have to #include <vector>.
-Even this seemingly easy case is difficult, because vector isn't actually defined in <vector>; it's defined in <bits/stl_vector.h>.
+Suppose you write `vector<int> v;`.
+You are using vector, and thus have to `#include <vector>`.
+Even this seemingly easy case is difficult, because vector isn't actually defined in `<vector>`; it's defined in `<bits/stl_vector.h>`.
 The C++ standard library has hundreds of private files that users are not supposed to #include directly.
 Third party libraries have hundreds more.
 There's no general way to distinguish private from public headers; we have to manually construct the proper mapping.

 In the future, we hope to provide a way for users to annotate if a file is public or private, either a comment or a #pragma.
 For now, we hard-code it in the iwyu tool.